burrsutter/gke-skupper/README.md

 ```
 skupper status
-Skupper is enabled for namespace "iowa" in interior mode.
+Skupper is enabled for namespace "montreal" in interior mode.
 It is connected to 2 other sites (1 indirectly).
 It has 1 exposed service.
 ```

 ```